vendor offerings + updates for 6/27

 • Hurtgen Meadows Farm

-Jams: a variety of sweet and savory
+Jams: A variety of sweet and savory

 We will continue to accept your glass jam jars and rings, but we now have an ample supply of paper egg cartons.
+Many thanks!

 • Lil' Farm